 Over the past several decades, UGA has become a major center of excellence for public service education.
 The University of Georgia was ranked number one worldwide for publishing output and named as undisputed leader in the field of Public Administration by a 2014 study by Steven Van de Valle and Roxanne van Delft.
-The most recent survey from U.S. News & World Report (2021 edition) ranked the SPIA MPA program at UGA as 6th in the nation among all public affairs programs.
-In addition, the SPIA MPA program is ranked 3rd in the nation for its public management and leadership specialization and 4th among all public affairs programs in the public budgeting and finance specialization.
+The most recent survey from U.S. News & World Report (2022 edition) ranked the SPIA MPA program at UGA in the top ten nation-wide among all public affairs programs.
+In addition, the SPIA MPA program is ranked 3rd in the nation for its public management and leadership specialization, 3rd among all public affairs programs in the public budgeting and finance specialization, and 5th among all local government programs.
+Globally, the Shanghai Academic Rankings of World Universities marks us #6 in public administration with only one other U.S. university ranked higher.
 The program is fully accredited by the National Association of Schools of Public Affairs and Administration.